-- 58.1 The directors may from time to time make such reasonable and proper rules or bye laws as they may deem necessary or expedient for the proper conduct and management of the charity. - 58.2 The bye laws may regulate the following matters but are not restricted to them: - 58.2.1 the admission of members of the charity (including the admission of organisations to membership) and the rights and privileges of such members, and the entrance fees, subscriptions and other fees or payments to be made by members; - 58.2.2 the conduct of members of the charity in relation to one another, and to the charity's employees and volunteers; - 58.2.3 the setting aside of the whole or any part or parts of the charity's premises at any particular time or times or for any particular purpose or purposes; - 58.2.4 the procedure at general meetings and meetings of the directors in so far as such procedure is not regulated by the Companies Acts or by the articles; - 58.2.5 generally, all such matters as are commonly the subject matter of company rules. - 58.3 The charity in general meeting has the power to alter, add to or repeal the rules or bye laws. - 58.4 The directors must adopt such means as they think sufficient to bring the rules and bye laws to the notice of members of the charity. - 58.5 The rules or bye laws shall be binding on all members of the charity.
-No rule or bye law shall be inconsistent with, or shall affect or repeal anything contained in, the articles.
+INDEMNITY 57 57.1 57.1.1 The charity may indemnify a relevant director against any liability incurred in that capacity, to the extent permitted by sections 232to 234 of the Companies Act 2006.
+57.1.2 In this article a relevant director means any director or former director of the charity.
+57.2 The charity may indemnify an auditor against any liability incurred by him or her or it: 57.2.1 in defending proceedings (whether civil or criminal) in which judgment is given in his or her or its favour or he or she or it is acquitted; or 57.2.2 in connection with an application under section 1157 of the Companies Act 2006 (power of Court to grant relief in case of honest and reasonable conduct) in which relief is granted to him or her or it by the Court.
+RULES 58 58.1 rs may from time to time make such reasonable and proper rules or bye laws as they necessary or expedient for the proper conduct and management of the charity.
+58.2 The bye lav vs may regulate the following matters but are not restricted to them: 58.2.1 the admission of members of the charity(including the admission of organisations to membership) and the rights and privileges of such members, and the entrance fees, subscriptions and other fees or payments to be made by members; 58.2.2 the conduct of members of the charity in relation to one another, and to the charity's employees and volunteers; 58.2.3 the setting aside of the whole or any part or parts of the charity's premises at any particular time or times or for any particular purpose or purposes; 58.2.4 the procedure at general meetings and meetings of the directors in so far as such procedure is not regulated by the Companies Acts or by the articles; 58.2.5 generally, all such matters as are commonly the subject matter of company rules.
+58.3 The charity in general meeting has the power to alter, add to or repeal the rules or by e laws.
+58.4 rs must adopt such means as they think sufficient to bring the rules and bye laws to f members of the charity.

+inconsistent with, or shall affect or repeal anything contained in, the articles.
+DISPUTES